DiegoSalazar/action_cable_subscription_adapter/README.md

 # ActionCableSubscriptionAdapter

 Implements a configuration option that allows you to inject a custom configurable Redis client for ActionCable to use in its SubscriptionAdapter.

-This is useful if you use something like Redis::Namespace Which needs to be configured with a Redis URL and Namespace name usually coming from ENV vars.
+This is useful if you use something like Redis::Namespace which needs to be configured with a Redis URL and Namespace name usually coming from ENV vars.
 Rail's `cable.yml` is insufficient for this because it only allows URL configuration of the Redis client.
 You can also use this gem if you're using distributed Redis with Makara.

 ## Installation